nextcloud/documentation/developer_manual/core/configfile.rst

   /* Place to log to, can be owncloud and syslog (owncloud is log menu item in admin menu) */ "log_type" => "owncloud",

-  /* File for the owncloud logger to log to, (default is ownloud.log in the data dir */ "logfile" => "",
+  /* File for the owncloud logger to log to, (default is nextcloud.log in the data dir */ "logfile" => "",

   /* Loglevel to start logging at.
 0=DEBUG, 1=INFO, 2=WARN, 3=ERROR (default is WARN) */